 Kim Lambie is a legal assistant to the Criminal Prosecuting Attorney for District Court.
 Kim started working for the Maricopa County Attorney’s Office in Phoenix, Arizona, as a high school student and stayed for 13 years!
 She moved to Washington State in the mid 90’s and joined the San Juan County Prosecutor’s Office.
 Kim’s love of the outdoors drove her to travel for several years.
 She rejoined the office in the summer of 2017 and is glad to be back and working with the team!
 Kim has found a balance with work and her many interests including swimming, riding her bike, playing pickleball and enjoying the outdoors and wildlife watching in San Juan County.

-Heather Smith, Legal Assistant (Superior Court)
+Kimberly Mapstead, Legal Assistant (Superior Court)

 Kimberly Mapstead is a legal assistant to the Senior Criminal Deputy Prosecuting Attorney.
 She was born and raised on San Juan Island and moved to Seattle for college where she attended Seattle Pacific University.
 Kimberly graduated with a Bachelor's degree in English Literature in 2013.
 She has worked on the civil and criminal side of the office and currently is enjoying the faster pace of criminal work.
 Her passions are exploring the area around through sailing, diving, snorkeling and surfing.